Skip to main content

 Planned Current Values

-To record the set value click the Save icon at the bottom of the Resource Properties form.
+To save the updated value, click the Save icon at the bottom of the Resource Properties form.

-Resource properties values recorded from CompuTec PDC level for specific Manufacturing Order Resources can be viewed in SAP Business One:
+Resource property values recorded in CompuTec PDC for specific Manufacturing Order Resources can be viewed in SAP Business One:

 Path